UseSolar/Solar/README.md

 # Credits

 Starlight is thankful for our persevering and challenge-overcoming dev team.
 We truly wouldn’t do it without you.
-Our team is owski9 and Bearcat (team leaders) and )(dev team)
+Our team is owski9 and Bearcat (team leaders) and our dev team

 .Unlimited money